How to Save a Monstera With Yellow Leaves

 The large leaves require more resources to support their growth compared with other houseplants.

-The roots can exhaust the potting soil of available nutrients which can cause the leaves to turn yellow, with stunted growth and prevent some leaves from forming the characteristic perforations.
+The roots can exhaust the potting soil of available nutrients, which can cause the leaves to turn yellow, stunt growth, and prevent some leaves from forming characteristic perforations.

-This is why it is best practice to use a liquid general, all purpose houseplant fertilizer which helps fuel the monstera plants growth and prevent the leaves from turning yellow.
+This is why it is best practice to use a liquid general, all-purpose houseplant fertilizer, which helps fuel the monstera plant growth and prevent the leaves from turning yellow.

-Apply a liquid fertilizer during the Spring and Summer, when the monstera is in active growth.
+I apply a liquid fertilizer during the Spring and Summer when the monstera is in active growth.

 Typically I recommend to not apply any more fertilizer after the middle of August as this can promote growth when the monstera should be preparing for Winter (monstera plants often have a ‘rest’ period in Winter where growth slows down, as this is in accordance with the seasonal cycle in their native environment).

-Some of the leaves that are slightly yellow can start to restore their appearance after applications of fertilizer, however any monstera leaves that have significantly yellowed, often do not recover and eventually drop off.
+Some of the slightly yellow leaves can start to restore their appearance after applications of fertilizer; however, any monstera leaves that have significantly yellowed often do not recover and eventually drop off.

 Monstera leaves can also turn yellow and brown if they are in direct sunlight.
 Monstera plants are adapted to grow from the forest floor in the shade.
 If the monstera’s leaves are in direct sunlight, the leaves scorch yellow and turn brown with a wilting appearance.

-Monstera plants grow under a canopy in jungles with dense vegetation with their leaves usually protected from harsh sunlight.
+As I previously mentioned, Monstera plants grow under a canopy in jungles with dense vegetation, and their leaves are usually protected from harsh sunlight.

-Monster leaves can turn pale even whitish, light yellow or brown depending on the intensity of sun exposure and the amount of time they are in the sun.
+I have found that Monstera leaves can turn pale, even whitish, light yellow, or brown, depending on the intensity of sun exposure and the amount of time they are in the sun.

-If your monstera is on a window sill and in sunlight, then move the monstera to a more favorable bright location, out of direct sunlight.
+If your monstera is on a window sill and in sunlight, then I advise moving your monstera to a more favorable bright location, out of direct sunlight.

 This prevents any further damage to the leaves.

-Mist the leaves and water the monstera thoroughly as the direct sunlight has likely dried out the leaves somewhat.
+I would mist the leaves and water the monstera thoroughly, as the direct sunlight has likely dried out the leaves somewhat.

-Keep the monstera misted regularly to maintain high humidity and water when the top inch of the soil is dry.
+Keep your monstera misted regularly to maintain high humidity and water when the top inch of the soil is dry.

-Avoid using fertilizer from the time being as the monstera is too stressed to direct its energy to growth.
+Avoid using fertilizer for the time being, as the monstera is too stressed to direct its energy to growth.

-If some leaves have remained somewhat green then it is likely that the monstera can recover, although the individual damaged leaves should die back, at which point, you can trim them back to healthy growth, with a sharp pair of pruners, which should help to stimulate new growth.
+If some leaves have remained somewhat green, then in my experience, it is likely that the monstera can recover, although the individual damaged leaves should die back; at this point, you can trim them back to healthy growth with a sharp pair of pruners, which should help stimulate new growth.

 (Read my article, how to revive a dying monstera plant).